PrincipalWang/Vi-performance-project-for-DSC80-UCSD/README.md

     accuracy                           0.92       252  <br>
    macro avg       0.46      0.50      0.48       252  <br>
 weighted avg       0.85      0.92      0.88       252  <br>
 After fitting the model, my accuracy score on the training data is 0.9206.
-This means that our model is able to correctly predict 92.06% of data.
+This means that my model is able to correctly predict 92.06% of data.
 This accuracy score is really high.
 # Final Model
 In my final model, I added 3 more features: firstherald firsttower and firstbaron.
 These show the ability of map controlling.  <br>
 Accuracy: 0.9032258064516129  <br>